-If a person believes a property is suitable for children after being told it is unsuitable, they may apply to the Victorian Civil and Administrative Tribunal (VCAT), which will decide the matter.
+If a person believes a property is suitable for children after being told it is unsuitable, they may apply to VCAT, which will decide the matter.

 No rental history

 If you are looking for a home to rent but have never rented before, we recommend you provide the landlord or agent with information that can help you secure the property.
-For more information, view our Preparing your rental application page.
+For more information, view Preparing your rental application.

 Tenants with a disability

 Landlords and agents must not discriminate against you because of your disability.
-For more information, visit the Discrimination and renting – information for tenants page on the VEOHRC website.
+For more information, visit Discrimination and renting – information for tenants (VEOHRC).

 The National Disability Insurance Scheme (NDIS) may pay for modifications to help you safely access and move around the rental property.
 However, you must get the landlord to agree in writing before any modifications are made.
-For more information, view our Tenants installing fixtures and altering the rental property page.
+For more information, view Tenants installing fixtures and altering the rental property.

-Tenants who use assistance animals, such as guide dogs, cannot be discriminated against when applying for a rental property, or if they obtain an assistance animal during a lease.
+Tenants who have assistance dogs cannot be discriminated against when applying for a rental property, or if they obtain an assistance dog during a lease.

-An assistance animal is defined under the Equal Opportunity Act 2010 as an animal trained to perform tasks or functions that assist a person with a disability to alleviate the effects of their disability.
+An assistance dog is defined under the Equal Opportunity Act 2010 as a dog trained to perform tasks or functions that assist a person with a disability to alleviate the effects of their disability.

-You can make a complaint to the VEOHRC if you believe you have been:
+You can make a complaint to VEOHRC if you believe you have been:

-- refused a rental property or room because of your assistance animal
+- refused a rental property or room because of your assistance dog

-- asked to remove your assistance animal from your rental property or room
+- asked to remove your assistance dog from your rental property or room

-- asked to vacate your rental property or room because of your assistance animal
+- asked to vacate your rental property or room because of your assistance dog

-- asked to pay an extra charge because of the assistance animal.
+- asked to pay an extra charge because of the assistance dog.

 For information about keeping pets in a rental property, view Pets and renting.